 "Cataraqui" Print Page

-Monument to the wreck of the ship "Cataraqui" which sunk with a loss of 400 people, which is the largest loss of lives in a shipwreck in Australia.
-The Government commissioned Langlands and Co, ironfounders to prepare a metal tablet, 6ft high and 2ft 8in wide, with Gothic column on either side, bearing a suitable inscription, and this was erected near the scene of the wreck some time in 1846.
+A monument commemorates the wreck of the ship "Cataraqui" which sunk with a loss of 400 people, which is the largest loss of lives in a shipwreck in Australia.
+The Government commissioned Langlands and Co, ironfounders to prepare a metal tablet, with Gothic column on either side, bearing a suitable inscription, and this was erected near the scene of the wreck some time in 1846.
 It eventually rusted away, but was replaced by a stone cairn in 1956.

 On 20 April 1845 the Cataraqui left Liverpool, England, with 367 passengers and a cargo of slate bound for Melbourne under a British government scheme to encourage immigration to the colony.
 The vessel was commanded by C. Finlay and carried a crew of 44.